Product Platform and Product Family Design: From Strategy to Implementation

 Interactive Exercise 2: Product Decompositions and DSM Mapping

-Course Participant Dinner at a Local Restaurant
+Participant Dinner at a Local Restaurant (included as part of the course)

 Commonality, Platform Design & Optimization Methods and Tools